-In healthcare or anywhere else across science, or business, or sports, the importance of data and analytics ("D&A") is virtually unquestioned.
+In healthcare or anywhere else across science, or business, or sports, the importance of data and analytics is virtually unquestioned.
 That, however, does not mean that it needs no elucidation.
-We posit that precisely because of its ubiquity, leaders have fallen into a pattern of both overuse and over dependency on D&A. In this course, we begin with a fundamental understanding of the state of D&A in healthcare and then move onto examples of its use in converting from business questions to implemented solutions.
+In this course, we begin with a fundamental understanding of the state of data and analytics in healthcare and then move onto examples of its use in converting from business questions to implemented solutions.
 We "sidestep" into the world of algorithms/machine-learning/AI and causal inference, but our focus is on business applications of these tools to the available data in the healthcare industry.
 As we discuss examples, we always seek to show how human creativity needs to be at the heart of the questions being probed.
 We highlight today's data universe in healthcare, the level of integration we have achieved, and the immensity of the remaining task, all with an eye to the business opportunities that exist now.
-We end with a showcasing of the art of the possible - in 2019 - and with (hopefully) a clear look ahead at what remains to be achieved.
+We end with a showcasing of the art of the possible - in 2020 - and with (hopefully) a clear look ahead at what remains to be achieved.
 At the end of this course, students will: 1.
 Know the health care data landscape; 2.
 Understand the "loop" that drives modern evidence-based businesses; 3.
 Dive into real health care data analytics problems, developing a first-hand familiarity with basic tools and concepts; 4.
 Anticipate the business opportunities evolving in health care data and analytics.
 Experience in data science if prerequisite not met.
 Other experience in data science can serve as a substitute for the prerequisites.
 Knowledge of basic statistics is a must.
 Coding experience is a plus.
 Experience coding to solve data/statistics problems is ideal.
 Further training in data science is a plus, and we welcome those with more advanced preparation.